hopeyitong/AdvancedDatabase/README.txt

                                      #####

 HOW TO RUN
-1. Go to the folder which contains source/ and Makefile
+1. Go to the folder which contains source/ README.txt and Makefile
 2. > make
 3. > ./build/assign1.out
+4. > make clean

 Methods Description In storage_mgr.c